back to christmas index

 Menus, and cooky recipes

-If you need some inspiration for gifts, or if you just like to look over book recommendations, I have Christmas Store.
-This is the part of the page where I get to talk about my favorite books and things.
+If you need some inspiration for gifts, or if you just like to look over book recommendations, I have Christmas Zazzle Gifts.
+The Joyful Cup of Christmas Tea page has seasonal thoughts for mood helium any time of the year.

 I found this list of questions on the net and thought it would be helpful: